 The only place where skating is allowed in the FAC is the Multi Activity Court (MAC).
 Skating is only permitted when no one else is on the MAC; skaters may not split the space with other individuals or groups using the court, i.e. no half court skating or roller hockey.
 Footwear must be worn when entering or leaving the facility and for trips to the restroom, locker room, or water fountain.
 Skating and roller hockey are open to all FAC members.

 Recommended times for skating or roller hockey include, Monday – Friday before 5 p.m. and Saturdays from 4 p.m. - 8 p.m.
 Members are advised to call the FAC before arriving to see if court is available, though there is no guarantee that the court will be available upon arrival.
-Reservations for skating or roller hockey can be made through Rachael Finley at 410-617-2089 or email@example.com, with a minimum of 10 days advance notice.
+Reservations for skating or roller hockey can be made through Reggie Johnson, assistant director of facilities and special events at 410-617-5410 or email@example.com, with a minimum of 10 days advance notice.

-In order to preserve the flooring on the MAC, wheels that may “mark” or damage the flooring are prohibited, specifically black colored or outdoor wheels.
+In order to preserve the flooring on the MAC, wheels that may damage the flooring are prohibited, specifically black colored or outdoor wheels.
 Other wheels may also be prohibited if the FAC building supervisor identifies “marks” on the floor.
-As a guideline, wheels size 82A and above tend to be sufficient, though they are not guaranteed to prevent "marking."
+As a guideline, wheels size 82A and above tend to be sufficient, though they are not guaranteed to prevent damage.

 The following is not permitted when skating or playing roller hockey: skates with brakes, baseball hats, bandanas, liquid-injected balls or pucks, headphones, and knee braces with exposed metal.
 All players must either have skates or be on foot.
 There cannot be a combination of some players on foot and the others on skates (goalies are the only exception to this rule).
 All goalies must have a helmet with a cage, blocker, glove, chest protector, leg pads, and stick.
 Recreational sports recommends that all members wear helmets, gloves, and mouth pieces while playing hockey.